pyeventsourcing/esdbclient/README.md

 ```

 The sequence of stream positions is gapless.
 It is zero-based, so that
-the position of the end of the stream when one event has been appended
+the position of the end of the stream is `0` after one event has been
-is `0`.
-The position is `1` after two events have been appended, `2`
+appended.
+The position is `1` after two events have been appended, and
-after three events have been appended, and so on.
+`2` after three events have been appended, and so on.

 If a stream does not exist, the returned stream position is `None`,
 which corresponds to the required expected position when appending